What you see: Purple sprouts and stalks emerging from your sweet potato.

 - Mechanism of Hardcore Formation in Chill-Injured Sweet Potato (Ipomoea batatas) roots.
 R. W. Buescher, M.R.
 Balmoori.
 Journal of Food Biochemistry.
 March 1982

 If you find the twists and curls on the sweet potato pictured above impressive, check out Yumi’s calligraphy work!
 Just as she loves applying creative energy to reducing food waste, she’s passionate about artistry with paper and ink.
-Look for her calligraphy and penmanship on her website and instagram.
-You can also contact Yumi for custom projects such as letters, envelopes (events, weddings, etc), cards, and quotable quotes.
+Look for her calligraphy and penmanship on her Etsy shop.
+You can contact Yumi for custom projects such as letters, envelopes (events, weddings, etc), cards, and quotable quotes.